ritvikmath/jekyll-now/_posts/2017-5-15-Optimal_Med_School.md

 </center>
 </figure>

 Using this table, suppose you have a **GPA of 3.4 and an MCAT score of 512**.
 What is your best move?
 Well, currently, your chance of admission is **47.35%**.
 If you increase your GPA by a bit, your chance of admission jumps to **55.6%** while boosting your MCAT a bit boosts it only to **50.25%**.
-Thus, you should focus now on your GPA.
+Thus, **you should focus now on your GPA**.
 Indeed this makes sense since your MCAT score is fairly above the median of 500, but your GPA could still use some work.

-We can do this analysis for every cell in the table and reduce that decision to either a **right arrow, indicating you should boost your GPA**, or a **down arrow, indicating you should boost your MCAT**.
+We can do this analysis for every cell in the table and reduce that decision to either a ***right arrow***, **indicating you should boost your GPA**, or a ***down arrow***, **indicating you should boost your MCAT**.

 We get the result below.